-HERE ARE THE TOP FIVE LAKES NEAR MAMMOTH LAKES YOU CAN’T MISS:
+THE 5 LAKES NEAR MAMMOTH LAKES YOU CAN’T MISS

-About one mile long and half mile wide, June Lake is one of the best lakes near Mammoth that you can’t miss even if you want to.
-I’d highly recommend visiting it though.
-And if you ask me, venture to this area in late spring or early summer.
-Set about twenty miles away from Mammoth Lakes, during this time June Lake offers a striking contrast to still snowy Lake Mary.
-Additionally, this place in the Mammoth Lakes region boasts handful of lodges, restaurants, and shops that you really don’t want to miss.
+About one mile long and half mile wide, June Lake is one of the best lakes near Mammoth that you can’t miss while road-tripping through Central California.
+I’d highly recommend spending at least a couple of hours here, especially if you venture to this area in late spring or early summer.

-About four miles away from June Lake, Silver Lake invites all visitors to the Sierra’s oldest fishing and vacation resorts.
-Furthermore, it’s been known as one of the best places to hike in the Mammoth Lakes region.
-Thus, apart from splendid surroundings, the famous Rush Creek Trail connects you with the Pacific Crest Trail and John Muir Trail.
-With such famous hiking “neighbors”, Silver Lake entices even long distance hikers.
+About 4 miles from June Lake, Silver Lake invites all visitors to the Sierra’s oldest fishing and vacation resorts.
+Hikers also find this place irresistible.
+Known as one of the best hiking places in the Mammoth Lakes region, Silver Lake is home to such a spectacular trail as the Rush Creek Trail that takes you to the Pacific Crest Trail and John Muir Trail.
+With such famous “neighbors”, Silver Lake entices even long-distance hikers.

 Some people insist that Twin Lakes in Bridgeport is one lake with a narrow stretch of land in the middle.
 Others regard this place as two separate alpine lakes with plenty of opportunities for hiking and water activities.
-Regardless of which side you take, Twin Lakes should crown your list of the places to visit near Mammoth.
-Bring your family and spend a few days camping, hiking, mountain climbing, boating, and fishing in this alpine idyll.
+Regardless of which side you take, Twin Lakes should top the list of the places to visit near Mammoth.
+Bring your family and spend a few days camping, hiking, mountain climbing, boating, and fishing in this alpine wilderness.